 intelligence background, [Vietnam Service] I feel uniquely

-qualified to apply all of theseelements to my WW II research and writing.
+qualified to apply all of these elements to my World War II research and writing.

 I also know how to sort out the history from the "war stories,"

-while still perseving the authentic content of the latter to provide
+while still persevering the authentic content of the latter to provide

 insight into the personal experience of the story.
 I never create material